If You Question My Rules, You Don’t Get Access

 You can love someone deeply and still not be safe to be around them in this season.

 You can love your sibling and still block their number after the fifth 2 a.m. call.
-You can love your aunt but still inform the facility that she’s no longer on the approved visitor list.
-You can love your ‘others’ and choose to let their calls go to voicemail because every conversation leaves you shaken.
+You can love your aunt and still tell the facility she’s no longer on the approved visitor list.
+You can love your “others” and still let their calls go to voicemail because every conversation leaves you shaking. #grouptextonly

 Loving someone does not mean they are entitled to immediate access to a dementia patient.